akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 5 — The Ledger and the Lion
+## Chapter 10 — A Matter of Diplomacy

 Beatrice curtsied and went.
 The heavy doors closed behind her.